FrancescaRuberto/PDFA-Project/README.md

 ### Findings
 Population Structure:
-- Bulk of youth: The largest population share resides in younger age groups, particularly 15-24 and 25-34.
+- Bulk of youth: the largest population share resides in younger age groups, particularly 15-24 and 25-34.
-- Declining 0-14 group: A clear downward trend is observed in the youngest age group, reflecting reduced birth rates or family size over the analyzed years.
+- Declining 0-14 group: a clear downward trend is observed in the youngest age group, reflecting reduced birth rates or family size over the analyzed years.
-- Decreasing older population: The 60+ group shows a significant drop, consistent with aging trends and potentially lower life expectancy.
+- Decreasing older population: the 60+ group shows a significant drop, consistent with aging trends and potentially lower life expectancy.

 Yearly and Gender Trends:
-- 0-14 Trend: Scatter plots illustrate a steady decline over time in this group for both genders, pointing to demographic shifts.
+- 0-14 Trend: scatter plots illustrate a steady decline over time in this group for both genders, pointing to demographic shifts.
-- Gender Stability: Most age groups show balanced gender distributions, with only minor deviations.
+- Gender Stability: most age groups show balanced gender distributions, with only minor deviations.

 ### Insights
-- Youth Bulk and Strategic Implications:
-The predominance of younger age groups highlights opportunities for policies targeting education, employment, and skill development.
+- Youth Bulk and Strategic Implications: the predominance of younger age groups highlights opportunities for policies targeting education, employment, and skill development.
 However, the declining 0-14 group suggests the need for family support policies to counteract falling birth rates.
 - Aging Trends:
-The reduction in older populations underlines potential healthcare challenges and the need for investments in elder care.
+the reduction in older populations underlines potential healthcare challenges and the need for investments in elder care.
-- Visualizing Temporal Trends:
-The combination of bar charts and scatter plots effectively illustrates both the bulk of youth and the decreasing population base in older groups.
+- Visualizing Temporal Trends: the combination of bar charts and scatter plots effectively illustrates both the bulk of youth and the decreasing population base in older groups.
 - Future Considerations:
-If the declining 0-14 trend persists, challenges related to a shrinking workforce and dependency ratios could emerge in the coming decades.
+if the declining 0-14 trend persists, challenges related to a shrinking workforce and dependency ratios could emerge in the coming decades.

 ### Resources
 - Analytics Vidhya.
 (2020, May 8).
 How to visualize your data in Python.
 Medium.
 [Retrieved here](https://medium.com/analytics-vidhya/how-to-visualize-your-data-in-python-a1dc46ad1f8d)